OlegKonings/CUDA_Matrix_Sum_Game/README.md

 CUDA_Matrix_Sum_Game
 ====================

-4x4 matrix sum game, or "Magic Square" problem
+4x4 matrix sum game, or "Magic Square" problem implemented in CUDA.

 Goal = for a matrix of size 4x4 , with each location having the possible values of 0-6 (inclusive), what configurations result in the maximum number of 4 columns\rows\diagonals which sum to the value of 10?